 This Schedule of Rules and Regulations, hereinafter “Rules and Regulations,” approved by the Board of Trustees of Cullman Electric Cooperative, hereinafter “CEC,” and in accordance with the Rules of the Tennessee Valley Authority, hereinafter “TVA,” constitute CEC’s procedures and policies for supplying electric service to the members of the Cooperative.

 Cullman Electric Cooperative’s rate structure is dictated by the Tennessee Valley Authority (TVA) policy.
-Currently, it includes several different parts that fluctuate, some every quarter, and others on a month-to-month basis.
-The current rate scheduled can be downloaded at the links below.
+Currently, it includes several different parts that fluctuate, some every quarter and others on a month-to-month basis.
+The current rate schedule can be downloaded at the links below.

 Schedule of Fees & Services